Diversified Energy Company PLC (DEC) to Issue Quarterly Dividend of $0.88 on March 28th

-Diversified Energy Company PLC (NYSE:DEC – Get Free Report) announced a quarterly dividend on Wednesday, November 15th, NASDAQ reports.
-Investors of record on Friday, March 1st will be paid a dividend of 0.875 per share on Thursday, March 28th.
-This represents a $3.50 dividend on an annualized basis and a dividend yield of 26.56%.
+Diversified Energy Company PLC (NYSE:DEC – Get Free Report) declared a quarterly dividend on Wednesday, November 15th, NASDAQ reports.
+Investors of record on Friday, March 1st will be given a dividend of 0.875 per share on Thursday, March 28th.
+This represents a $3.50 dividend on an annualized basis and a yield of 26.60%.
 The ex-dividend date of this dividend is Thursday, February 29th.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main bought a new position in shares of Diversified Energy during the fourth quarter valued at about $212,000.
-Public Employees Retirement System of Ohio bought a new position in shares of Diversified Energy during the fourth quarter valued at about $255,000.
-Barclays PLC bought a new position in shares of Diversified Energy during the fourth quarter valued at about $3,636,000.
-Vanguard Group Inc. bought a new position in shares of Diversified Energy during the fourth quarter valued at about $35,047,000.
-Finally, Nuveen Asset Management LLC bought a new position in shares of Diversified Energy during the fourth quarter valued at about $596,000.
+Several large investors have recently modified their holdings of DEC.
+Goldman Sachs Group Inc. acquired a new stake in shares of Diversified Energy during the fourth quarter worth $812,000.
+Gilder Gagnon Howe & Co.
+LLC purchased a new position in Diversified Energy in the fourth quarter worth $11,874,000.
+Nuveen Asset Management LLC purchased a new position in Diversified Energy in the fourth quarter worth $596,000.
+Vanguard Group Inc. purchased a new position in Diversified Energy in the fourth quarter worth $35,047,000.
+Finally, Barclays PLC purchased a new position in Diversified Energy in the fourth quarter worth $3,636,000.

 About Diversified Energy